MistyCommunity/Documentation/src/content/misty-i/reference/rest.md

 `http://<robot-ip-address>/api/images?FileName=happy.png&Base64=false`

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Because GET requests do not contain payloads, the query parameter for this request must be included in the URL.
+{{box op="end"}}

 Parameters

-**Note:** Because GET requests do not contain payloads, the parameter for this request must be included in the URL as seen above.
-- FileName (string) - The name of the image file to get, including the file type extension.
+* FileName (string) - The name of the image file to get, including the file type extension.
-- Base64 (boolean) - Optional.
+* Base64 (boolean) - Optional.
 Sending a request with `true` returns the image data as a downloadable Base64 string.
 Sending a request with `false` displays the image in your browser or REST client immediately after the image is taken.
 Default is `true`.

 ```json
 {